ibudiallo/kwiktalk/README.md

 ## Author's comment

-I built it after reading comments on [hacker news](https://news.ycombinator.com/item?id=17964657).
-The article said **Why are conversations limited to about four people?**
+I built it after reading comments on [hacker news](https://news.ycombinator.com/item?id=17964657) about an article that asked: **Why are conversations limited to about four people?**

 The main goal of the simulator was to see how long it takes for a conversation with a large group breaks up into smaller pieces.
-There are some values that I have chosen arbitrarily, like `Person.talkLife` which determines how long a person will talk for, or `People.leaveAfter` that determines how long before a person stay in a group without participating before they leave.
+There are some values that I have chosen arbitrarily, like `Person.talkLife` which determines how long a person will talk for, or `People.leaveAfter` that determines how long before a person stays in a group without participating before they leave.
 These values can be changed.

 ## To Do